rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

 And that works fine.
 Except, `Flickity` is not really a just a jQuery plugin.
 More on that later.

-Let's say we have a Rails application that we've already set up to run Webpack(er) (or just plain Webpack) for compiling JavaScript source files for the browser.
+Let's say we have a Rails application that we've already set up to run webpack(er) (or just plain webpack) for compiling JavaScript source files for the browser.
 To add Flickity, we installed it via yarn:

 ```sh
 $ yarn add flickity
 ```

-In our module-based Webpack build, the usage is instead ideally:
+In our module-based webpack build, the usage is instead ideally:

 ```javascript
 // app/javascript/src/carousel.js